communitiesuk/submit-social-housing-lettings-and-sales-data-prototype/README.md

-# Submit CORE logs for social housing sales and lettings (prototype)
+# Submit social housing lettings and sales data (CORE) prototype

 This prototype is based on the [GOV.UK Prototype Rig](https://govuk-prototype-rig.herokuapp.com).